 Masonry chimneys do not have a lifetime warranty.
 Mortar will erode and dissipate over time.
 Bricks and stones will deteriorate without proper protection from the elements.
-Neglect as well as trauma can lead to water leaks, draft problems and fire.
+System neglect, as well as trauma, can lead to water leaks, draft problems and even unwanted fires.

 Problems can include:

 - Loose bricks or stones on exterior chimney

 - Flaking or spalling of facing of bricks or stones

 - Eroded or missing mortar joints on the exterior of the chimney